FindChimneySweepers logoFindChimneySweepers

 When logs make sense

 Regular light use — one or two logs per burning season as a maintenance tool between professional sweeps — has modest benefit.
-The logs reduce Stage 1-to-Stage 2 progression slightly and make the eventual sweep easier.
+The logs reduce 1st stage-to-2nd stage progression slightly and make the eventual sweep easier.
 For homeowners who burn wood frequently in marginal conditions (cool climate, exterior-wall chimney, occasional unseasoned wood), the logs are a cheap addition to a serious maintenance program.

 They do not replace the annual sweep.
 If you are using creosote logs instead of having your chimney swept, you are delaying a more expensive future problem.